- Premier John HorganPremier of British Columbia

 Protect grizzly bears by banning the trophy hunt in BC

-In the spring hunt female bears are often shot due to mistaken identity leaving their cubs to perish, and in the fall female grizzlies may be pregnant when they are hunted.
+In the fall hunt female grizzlies may be pregnant when they are hunted.
+In the spring hunt, female bears are often shot due to mistaken identity leaving their cubs to perish.
 Grizzly bears have the second lowest reproduction rate of North American land mammals.
 Economically, BC’s grizzly bear trophy hunt threatens the growing and sustainable wildlife-based tourism industry.
 Eco-tourism and bear viewing attract thousands of people to BC every year and create sustainable employment.
 There is simply no scientific, ethical or economic rationale for the trophy hunt.

 British Columbia is one of the last refuges of the grizzly bear, which once roamed widely across North America.
 Despite widespread opposition, our government continues to treat this vulnerable and iconic species as an expendable resource.
 Along with First Nations and conservation partners, we are working to end the trophy hunting of bears, wolves and other large carnivores in British Columbia.
 Please sign this petition to help our efforts.

 - Premier of British Columbia

-- Minister of Jobs, Tourism and Skills Training
+- Minister of Advanced Education, Skills and Training

 - Minister of Environment and Climate Change Strategy